getodk/docs/odk1-src/central-forms.rst

 Accessing Older Form Versions
 -----------------------------

-If you have published multiple version of a Form, you can each of them under the :guilabel:`Versions` tab.
+If you have published multiple version of a Form, you can see each of them under the :guilabel:`Versions` tab.

    .. image:: /img/central-forms/versions.png